 I’m Nervous About Having a Gun in the House Since We Have Kids.
 How do I Teach My Kids Gun Safety?

 Having kids in the house sometimes makes people nervous to own guns.
-They are afraid of their kid finding the gun and there being an tragedy.
+They are afraid of their kid finding the gun and there being a tragedy.
 But for me, having kids adds to the reason I need guns!
 As a woman, I’d be hard pressed to fight off a large male attacker if it was just me.
 Add the fact that I also have to escape with children and keep them safe in the process and now I’m really at a disadvantage.
-I really didn’t care to have a gun until I had kids and my mama bear instincts kicked in.
+I really didn’t desire to have a gun until I had kids and my mama bear instincts kicked in.

 Depending on the age of the child(ren), you may want to take them to the range and teach them how to shoot.
 The taboo-ness of guns is often what makes them so tempting to children.
 Take your child to the range regularly and teach them how to safely shoot.
-A kitchen knife could be really dangerous but I’ve taught my kids to respect the knives in the kitchen and I’ve taught them how to use them safely.

-You should have safes in your house and car.
+You should have quality safes in your house and car.
 If you have kids, your guns should always, 100% of the time, be either on your body or in a safe.
 If you are diligent and never make any exceptions then there shouldn’t be any chance of your child ever getting access to your gun unintentionally.

 If you have other questions not covered here, please reach out to me.
 I want to help you!

 You Got This!